rmzetti/hover-exec/README.md

 - [2] a regex result string (in the appropriate scripting language) to enable the output, `$1`, to be provided in the form `=<< $1>>` for in-line display of intermediate results

 - [3] a string to provide the output file `name.ext` (the default is `temp.txt`) - this is optional

+In the strings, the following predefined strings can be embedded (quotes included)
+> %f "full_path/name.ext" of temporary file to be used for the script
+> %p "full_path" for temporary file (ends with /)
+> %n "name.ext" of temporary file
+> %c "full_path" of folder containing the original script (ends with /)
+> %r signifier for in-line result, 3 chars 'xx=', eg ##=, //= (starts comment)

 The easiest way to add a new script language is to (1) open `settings/extensions/hover-exec`, (2) copy and paste an existing script setting, (3) change the id (`hover-exec.id`), and (4) change the strings (as described above) as appropriate.